sjbmle/Vae_Skltn/README.md

 But that's neither here nor there, the point is these "states" exist in data.
 <br>
 <br>
 To a geometer, these would be described as "discrete structures" in the manifold.
-To a statistician, the data would be described as multi-modal, or "clustered".
+To a statistician, the data would be described as multi-modal, that is, having multiple modes, ie: "clustered".
 At anyrate, Vae4 uses a categorical, multivariate gaussian joint-density as the latent probability distribution to  <ins>**learn this manifold without the use of any labels.**</ins>
 <br>
 <br>